dcs-soni/stash-it/README.md

      npm install
      ```

-3. **Set Up Environment Variables**:
+4. **Set Up Environment Variables**:
-   Create a `.env` file in the `server` directory and add your MongoDB connection string and JWT secret:
+   Create a `.env` file in the `server` directory and add your MongoDB connection string, JWT secret, Chroma host and port:
    ```plaintext
    DATABASE_URL=your_mongodb_connection_string
    JWT_SECRET=your_jwt_secret